 When it comes to SEO, what are four things all retailers need to consider in order to achieve quality search rankings?

 Google does two major core algorithm updates each year.
 They also do smaller, but impactful updates throughout the year.
-In fact, we’re sitting in the middle of one that they announced a month ago and is now being rolled out, so you better be ready.
 When it comes to SEO, the three things businesses need to consider are:

 - Your site has to be searchable and discoverable: First, it’s important that your site actually be optimized, meaning your pages, posts and products should have basic things like page title, headlines, meta descriptions, and keywords (built into your page content).
 Your site should also be crawlable and discoverable.
 You’d be surprised how many websites don’t have titles, headlines, descriptions or aren’t even searchable/discoverable.